Level Up (comics)

-Level Up is a graphic novel written by Gene Luen Yang and illustrated by Thien Pham.
+Level Up is a 2011 graphic novel written by American cartoonist Gene Luen Yang and illustrated by Thien Pham.
 The book was published in June 2011 by First Second Books.

 Plot

 Dennis Ouyang is a young man who loves to play video games but is struggling to enter medical school.
 Having been pressured by his parents since childhood, Dennis struggles to keep his goal of becoming a gastroenterologist like his late father always wanted him to be.
 When it seems like his goal has failed, four angels suddenly appear and persuade him to keep on studying for medical school.
 The four angels help Dennis with his daily chores so that he can focus on his studies.

 Eventually, Dennis makes it to medical school, where he makes friends with Ipsha Narang, a Hindu student who comes from a long line of surgeons, Hector Martinez, a former jock who decided to study medicine after a car crash, and Catherine Rae, who was shot when she was a child but was saved by a mysterious man.
 Dennis becomes infatuated with Catherine.

 Dennis and his friends start a study group, which results in him beginning to neglect the four angels.
 After his teacher gives the class an assignment that involves collecting feces, Dennis becomes disgusted and begins to doubt himself again.
 Matters get worse when he and Catherine have a conversation in which Dennis tells her it is his destiny to be a doctor like his father wanted him to be.
 Catherine verbally assaults him and tells him to think for himself and not to allow his father's wishes to define him.

 One night while at their study group, Catherine still berates Dennis for letting his family define him.
 Ipsha, who has an obvious crush on Dennis, becomes angry and leaves the group.
 Dennis goes after her but Ipsha tells him to leave her alone and that family does determine who one is.
 All the commotion causes Hector to leave the study group and eventually Catherine and Dennis stop seeing each other, disbanding the group.